IceHe/lib/mac/setup-guide.md

     -   B. via the settings repository

-        NOTE : It can share the same settings accross multiple JetBrains's accounts
+        NOTE : It can synchronize the same settings accross multiple JetBrains's accounts, but the settings DO NOT include the plugins

         Reference : [Share settings through a settings repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository)

         1. `File` → `Manage IDE Settings` → `Settings Repository…`
         1. Enter HTTPS URL to the settings GitHub repository
         1. Enter the GitHub access token
-        TBD : But you cannot synchronize the plugins in this way.
-So the next step is to… ?
+        1. Select `Overwrite Local` at the first synchronization

     -   C. via exporting and importing the configuration file